tyrjo/webpack-rally-app/README.md

 * `yarn` (or `npm install`)

 ## Usage
-* `npm start`: launch a development server, and open the application in a web browser
+* `npm start` - launch a development server, and open the application in a web browser
-* `npm run build`: create the `dist` directory and the production files that can be used for an application (currently unminified)
+* `npm run build` - create the `dist` directory and the production files that can be used for an application (currently unminified)
-* `npm run lint:fix`: Automatically fix any 'fixable' ESLint errors like indenting and trailing commas
+* `npm run lint:fix` - Automatically fix any 'fixable' ESLint errors like indenting and trailing commas